Home Heritage Accreditation Education Services Transcripts Gen Education Mobile Associate-to-Baccalaureate Professional Certifications AFCOOL FAQs

 AAS graduates should keep in mind when shopping for an educational bachelor’s degree program that it is always up to the gaining institution to determine which credits to transfer in from other schools.

-CCAF partners with 74 civilian colleges and universities through the Air University Associate-to-Baccalaureate (AU-ABC) program.
+CCAF partners with over 75 civilian colleges and universities through the Air University Associate-to-Baccalaureate (AU-ABC) program.
 Category I and II degree programs at these schools guarantee that you will have to earn no more than 60 semester hours of credit to earn a bachelor's degree if you transfer in your CCAF degree.
 Category III schools transfer in varying amounts of credit from CCAF.
 Always do your research to make sure the schools and degree programs you enroll in are the right ones for you.

 Tip: If you want to earn a CCAF vocational degree and a civilian education degree, you can work on both in parallel and transfer in the general education credits from the civilian degree program to your CCAF degree.
 The end result will be having both degrees on your resume.